 Super Cat Bros

-Cat Bird is the newest game on this list.
+Cat Bird is the newest game on this list, but it quickly made it into the pantheon of the best Android platformers.
 It’s a quick platformer where you jump and glide past the game’s many obstacles.
 It also has some light puzzle elements and a speed running component.
 With only 45 brief levels, finishing Cat Bird won’t take up much of your time, but it will be time well spent.
 Cat Bird is free, with ads and an in app purchase to remove the ads.
 For more info, have a head over to Android Sloth’s review of Cat Bird.

 Reed is a game that can bring out some not so polite language out of people as they fail to time a jump correctly for the 10th time in a row.
 This is not an easy game, but the controls are good enough that you’ll be blaming yourself and not the game for most of your deaths.
+Like Cat Bird, Reed has bite-sized levels that involve a little bit of puzzle solving as players figure out the best way through each stage.
 Reed is $0.99 on Google Play, without any ads or in app purchases.

 A modern classic, the shadows of Limbo hide many ways to die.
 From monsters to puzzles, the game is not your friend.
 Unlike many other platformers, Limbo is about the journey of the game and figuring out the game’s world, not about executing perfect jumps.
 Once you figure out what you’re supposed to do on any given level, the game becomes fairly easy.
 It’s a fun game to play through, and a must play for anyone who wants to build out a well-rounded gaming library.
 Limbo is $4.99 on Google Play, without any ads or IAPs.